50 PRIVATE COMPANIES

 Login

-Choose the Log In box if your company registered in 2023 and the Registered User is unchanged.
+Choose the Log in box if your company registered in 2024 and the Registered User is unchanged.
 The Registered User will need the Username and Password they provided at the point of registration.
-Once successfully logged in, the user may navigate to the relevant company record, last year’s data submission, and the new 2024 submission form.
+Once successfully logged in, the user may navigate to the relevant company record, last year’s data submission, and the new 2025 submission form.
 You can also reset your password here.

 Please note: once you submit a password reset request, you should receive an email to reset your password in the next 10 minutes.
 If you do not receive this, please contact info@ftsewomenleaders.com